Michaelangel007/apple2_fantavision_reloaded/README.md

 Looks like this was an amateur rush job

-* if you try to boot this version in Slot 5 it will fail.
+* If you try to boot this version in Slot 5 it will fail,
-* They waste an entire Track for 2 sectors
+* They waste an entire Track $22 for 2 sectors,
 * This "loader" code is bloated taking 41 bytes compared to 19 bytes needed to do the job.
 We'll cover this in _Cracking Step 1: The Easy Stuff_

 Someone even patched the backup utility !